melezhik/swat/README2.md

     | curent working direcroy/swat.my  file  | 4           |
     | environment variables                  | 5           |

+## Merge settings

 What happnes if you defined the same swat varibale twice?
+Say you have:

+    curl_params="-H 'Foo: Bar'" # in a ~/swat.ini

+and

-Say you have: `curl_params="-H 'Foo: Bar'"` in a ~/swat.ini and have `curl_params="-H 'Bar: Baz'"` in a project_root_directory/swat.ini ?
+    curl_params="-H 'Bar: Baz'" # in a project_root_directory/swat.ini

-According to settings priority table project_root_directory/swat.ini will win and resulted value for curl_params will be "-H 'Bar: Baz'"
+According to settings priority table project_root_directory/swat.ini will win and resulted value for curl_params will be `"-H 'Bar: Baz'"`.
+This is probably you don't want.
+As swat ini files are just a bash scripts, you may levegare a common bash way to achieve merging:

+    curl_params="-H 'Foo: Bar'" # in a ~/swat.ini

+and

+    curl_params="$curl_params -H 'Bar: Baz'"` # in a project_root_directory/swat.ini

+This will result in `"-H 'Foo: Bar' -H 'Bar: Baz'"` value for $curl_param variable

+## Defautl values

+One also may define a default value for swat variable which will be set only if has not been set by  _previously_ applied swat ini files:

+    port=${port:=80} # in a ~/swat.ini

 # Swat story hooks